Florida Trees and Shrubs

 A.K.A. - sirisa, siris, lebbek tree, flea tree, frywood, koko

 Not native, can be invasive in south and central Florida.
-Deciduous tree to 65 feet with a spreading, rounded crown and light tan almost white bark, occasonally shrub like with multiple stems, it also produces suckers from the roots.
+Deciduous tree to 65 feet with a spreading, rounded crown and light tan almost white bark, occasionally shrub like with multiple stems, it also produces suckers from the roots.
 Leaves are alternate, twice compound with 2-5 pairs of pinnae each having 3-10 pairs of leaflets.
 Leaflets are elliptic-oblong, green above, lighter green below.

 Flowers are like a powder puff with numerous long stamens, and creamy-white in color, followed by flattened seed pods up to a foot long, these often persist after leaf fall, turning from green to brown before splitting open to release their many flat, dark brown seeds.